Warda-Syeda/matlabMRICourse/part_three_visualising_mri_data.md

 {% codesnippet "./Snippets/C4.m" %}{% endcodesnippet %}
 _________________________________________________________________

+## Sequential Display

+In last section, we learned that 'imagesc' is a convenient way for displaying a single image slice. 'imagesc' can be paired with 'pause' command in a loop to display all image slice sequentially for viewing image slices sequentially.

 {% codesnippet "./Snippets/S14.m" %}{% endcodesnippet %}

 ![](./BookImages/mriSliceGIF.gif)

+## Slice Grid

+Another way to visualize MRI data is to used 'subplot' for displaying a gird of slices.
+Unlike montage, that creates a single image from all slices, a slice grid displays each slice in a separate figure.
+This allows us to change display properties of each slice individually.

 {% codesnippet "./Snippets/S15.m" %}{% endcodesnippet %}